curtbruns/coprhd_aio/README.md

 ## Location
 * coprhd_cli_scripts are cloned in /opt/storageos/coprhd_cli_scripts

-## CoprHD CLI Scripts Usage
-* SSH into CoprHD as the storageos user:
-  * `vagrant ssh coprhd -- -l storageos`  # P: vagrant
-* Go to coprhd_cli_scripts dir:
-  * `cd /opt/storageos/coprhd_cli_scripts`
+##Execution Flow
-* Make sure coprhd_settings matches your environment
+* Make sure coprhd_settings matches your environment (Passwords, URLs, etc)
 * Source the coprhd_settings file
-* Check coprhd setup:
+* Choose your desired Config below - either Config1 or Config2

+## Config1: CoprHD Setup with ScaleIO (Easy Button)
+* ./coprhd -s
+* This will add: ScaleIO as a Storage Provider/Backend, ScaleIO network, Virtual Array and Create a ThickSATA Virtual Pool

+## Config2: CoprHD Setup with ScaleIO and Devstack and Keystone as Auth Provider
-  * `./coprhd -c`
+* ./coprhd -o
+* This will perform everything in the (Easy Button) step, plus:
+* Register Keystone as Auth provider
+* Add Admin Tenant and Project
-* Register Keystone as Auth provider, Setup ScaleIO as Storage Provider, Create VPool, VArray, Project, Tenant, and update Devstack to use CoprHD as Volume V2 Service (Cinder):
+* Update Devstack to use CoprHD as Volume Service
+* NOTE: Use the devstack-integration branch to get the kilo Devstack VM enabled

+## Tear Everything Down
-  * `./coprhd -s`
+* ./coprhd -d
-* Delete all traces of CoprHD setup (remove Auth provider, VPool, Varray, Project, Tenant)
+* This will delete all traces of CoprHD setup (remove Auth provider, VPool, Varray, Project, Tenant)
-  * `./coprhd -d`
   * Note: This doesn't revert the Keystone Endpoint back to Using Cinder as VolumeV2 service

-* Partial Setup (Only Add ScaleIO as backend with Varray/Vpool and Project setup - no Devstack/Keystone changes or Auth provider added)
+## Check CoprHD Setup
-  * `./coprhd -p`
+* ./coprhd -c